 - Every day detangle the hair

-- Wet hair thoroughly with something like Black Earth Protective Mist Bodifier.
-A liquid spray moisturizer.
+- Wet hair thoroughly with a liquid spray moisturizer.
+We like Black Earth Protective Mist Bodifier.

 - Follow up with a just a slight amount of hair oil- Treasured Locks African Argan Oil Elixir would be useful.